 Human relations at heart of development

-„The human problem at the heart of development: from Ferguson and France to the Free State” – prof. Jonathan Jansen, Rector of the Free State University in South Africa will speak on the role of education and human relations in development by presenting examples of Ferguson (US), Paris (Charlie Hebdo) and Free State.
-He will demonstrate how creating the conditions for human togetherness enables the achievement of broader developmental goals.
-Watch live on 24th February at 8 pm CET / 7 pm GMT at https://kapuscinskilectures.eu/.
+„The human problem at the heart of development: from Ferguson and France to the Free State” – prof. Jonathan Jansen, Rector of the Free State University in South Africa speaks on the role of education and human relations in development by presenting examples of Ferguson (US), Paris (Charlie Hebdo) and Free State.
+He demonstrates how creating the conditions for human togetherness enables the achievement of broader developmental goals.

 More from the speaker